Don't Believe in Love

-"Don't Believe in Love" is a pop song performed by Dido.
+"Don't Believe in Love" is a song performed by English singer-songwriter Dido.
 It is the only official single from her third studio album, Safe Trip Home, but the second single overall.
 It was released on 27 October 2008.
 "Don't Believe in Love (Objektivity Mix)" by Dennis Ferrer received a nomination for Best Remixed Recording, Non-Classical at the 52nd Annual Grammy Awards.

-Release
+Composition and release

+According to Dido, "Don't Believe in Love" is not about a one-night stand situation as the lyrics might suggest.
+She explained, "I guess the basic concept is the world's a better place with love than it is without, but there's a whole lot of stuff to get to that point [...]
+The fact that I never truly explain what a song is about means that I feel very unlimited in what I put in.
+I think it is mainly journalists who want to work your life out from your songs".
 The song was premiered on radio stations on 1 September 2008, and was released for download in many European countries from 29 September 2008.
 It was also released in Australia on this date.
 The physical single was released in United Kingdom on 27 October 2008, and in Germany on 31 October 2008.

 Music video

 The music video for the song was filmed in a ranch near Los Angeles, with AlexandLiane as the directors.
 The video was filmed in September 2008, and premiered on Dido's official YouTube account on 30 October 2008.
 The music video was available as a free download from the iTunes Store on 3 December 2008, as part of their 2008 "12 Days of Christmas" promotion.